Skip to main content

 The checker provides an overall project grade based on the number of checks that fall within the typical range for similar designs, and a detailed breakdown of each check performed in the table.
 The check icon is based on where the Project result falls within the Typical range:

-Yellow check - the project is between the 0th and 10th percentiles or the 90th and 100th percentiles of benchmarked data.
-This is counted as 0.5 in the check grade, since it is at the limit of the typical range.
+• Yellow check - the project is between the 0.0 and 0.1 percentiles or the 0.9 and 1.0 percentiles of benchmarked data.
+This is counted as 0.5 in the check grade, since it is at the limits of the typical range.

 By default, all checks are shown, but a dropdown is available to filter by Global Warming Potential (GWP) based checks, mass-based checks, and other checks (typically ratio-based).
 For each check, a tooltip provides an explanation of what data is used in the calculation.